DCC-EX/mkdocs-test/docs/reference/esp32/18-esp32-acebott.md

   #define MOTOR_SHIELD_TYPE EX8874X2_ACEBOTT_ESP32
 ```

-- **Checklist**
+### Stacked EX8874 Checklist

-&#45; Cover the barrel connector on WeMos R1 D32, as VIN power will be provided by one EX8874
+- [ ] Cover the barrel connector on WeMos R1 D32, as VIN power will be provided by one EX8874
-&#45; IOREF Override set to 3v3 on both EX8874 boards
+- [ ] IOREF Override set to 3v3 on both EX8874 boards
-&#45; VIN trace cut and regulator disabled on top EX8874
+- [ ] VIN trace cut and regulator disabled on top EX8874
-&#45; Alternate pins enabled via solder pads
+- [ ] Alternate pins enabled via solder pads
-&#45; Jumpers added for GPIO 2 and 4
+- [ ] Jumpers added for GPIO 2 and 4
-&#45; Add the custom motor define - 6 lines in config.h
+- [ ] Add the custom motor define - 6 lines in config.h

 ==TODO==